georgexx009/life-task-manager/design-doc.md

 - list id owner
 - range time to do task
 - repeat montly (which day)

-*In first steps using a csv, replace the list id owner can be the name from the list with -*

 ## UI
 - starts with a list of the lists